whitead/symd/README.md

 Example
 -------------------------
-To run the example, try the following commands after compiling:
+The harmonic oscillator example may be run with

-    cd example
+    cd example_example
     ../harmonic_verlet_anderson run_params.txt

 TODO/Thoughts